cyrildeom/bfxpertoperatormanual/docs/burdi/03-burden-calculation.md

   * Defining the corresponding rates of each material (Burdening, reducing & lost Burden)
   * The injection rates for each material

-###Burdening Materials
+### Burdening Materials

+The operator has to define the list of **Burdening Materials**
+* (Ore/Pellets/Sinter/Basicity regulator [e.g. Quartzite, etc.])
-The operator has to define the list of "Burdening Materials" (Ore/Pellets/Sinter/Basicity regulator (e.g. Quartzite, etc.)) & the individual rates / or percentage that the operator wants to add to the recipe
+* The individual rates / or percentage that the operator wants to add to the recipe

 ![selectMaterials](/img/burdi/02-en-selectMaterials.gif)